MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 - **Unstructured and free-form documents**.
 Unstructured documents are those where there's no set structure, usually free documents with a varying number of paragraphs.
 Examples of unstructured documents are contracts, statement of work, letters, and more.

+- **•	Invoices (Preview)**.
+Augment the behaviors of the prebuilt invoice processing model by adding new fields to be extracted in addition to the ones by [default](prebuilt-invoice-processing.md#model-output) or samples of documents not properly extracted.

     :::image type="content" source="media/document-processing-choose-document-type.png" alt-text="Screenshot of the tiles under Select the type of documents your model will process.":::

 ## Define information to extract